 Greenpeace activists have no respect for what others hold sacred – whether it’s Peru’s Nazca lines or a Roman Catholic cross in Canada.

 The dirty little secret behind every pie-in-the-sky climate measure is that when emissions disappear, so do jobs, economic opportunities, and human well-being.

 Described as a “professor of climate science,” Chris Rapley has no teaching duties.
 Described as a “climate scientist,” he has spent decades in administrative roles.

-A scathing critique of anti-human environmentalism is now an affordable e-book.
+A scathing critique of anti-human environmentalism, by a prominent French philosopher, is now an affordable e-book.

 Recent articles about the Middle East and climate change published in The Lancet and the British Medical Journal demonstrate that even medicine is being contaminated by politics.
 This is dangerous and unprofessional.

 Why has the president of the world’s oldest science body issued a statement about Scotland’s independence vote?
 Why go near that thoroughly political question with a 10-foot pole?